 Raw Material What product is it in?
 What is it?
-Features Alfalfa Chop All fibre feeds - except Grass range HTD (high temperature dried) British produced alfalfa Similar calorie level to pasture or cool mix or cube before we add anything to it Valuable source of nutrients including good quality protein and naturally occurring vitamins and minerals Excellent source of fibre Increased chewing time compared to mixes and cubes Alfalfa Pellets Alfalfa Pellets Healthy Hooves Alfa-Beet Alfa-A Molasses Free Healthy Tummy Hi-Fi Molasses Free Hi-Fi Original with Apple Healthy Hooves Molasses Free HTD (high temperature dried) British produced alfalfa All the benefits of alfalfa but in a concentrated form Allows reduced volume of feed to be used Cereal Straw Hi-Fi Original Hi-Fi Lite Hi-Fi Good Do-er Healthy Hooves Healthy Hooves Molasses Free Hi-Fi Molasses Free Hi-Fi Original with Apple British produced straw Straw has little nutritional value so is added to 'dilute' alfalfa making a lower calorie product Straw helps to increase chewing time compared to mixes and cubes High temperature dried grasses Hi-Fi Senior Performance Fibre Meadow Grass with Herbs Grass Pellets Pure Grass Predominantly Timothy Grass and some Ryegrass grown in the UK Used to 'dilute' alfalfa as Timothy is a low protein, low nutritional value grass More digestible than straw so ideal for older horses Can be used as a performance forages as exceptionally clean Unmolassed sugar beet pulp • Alfa-Beet Sugar beet is a by-product of the sugar industry - it's what's left after the sugar is extracted Source of highly digestible fibre Further improves alfalfa digestibility NIS pellets Hi-Fi Original with Apple Nutritionally improved straw pellets include straw that has been processed to make the fibre more digestible so that it is easier for the horse to break down Source of low calorie fibre Useful to reduce energy concentration of mixes
+Features Alfalfa Chop • All fibre feeds - except Grass range, Ulser Lite Cool, Condition & Shine • Precision dried British produced alfalfa Similar calorie level to pasture or cool mix or cube before we add anything to it Valuable source of nutrients including good quality protein and naturally occurring vitamins and minerals Excellent source of fibre Increased chewing time compared to mixes and cubes Alfalfa Pellets Alfalfa Pellets Healthy Hooves Alfa-Beet Alfa-A Molasses Free Healthy Tummy Hi-Fi Molasses Free Cool, Condition & Shine Healthy Hooves Molasses Free Ulser Lite Precision dried British produced alfalfa All the benefits of alfalfa but in a concentrated form Allows reduced volume of feed to be used Cereal Straw Hi-Fi Original Hi-Fi Lite Healthy Hooves Healthy Hooves Molasses Free Hi-Fi Molasses Free Cool, Condition & Shine Ulser Lite • British produced straw Straw has little nutritional value so is added to 'dilute' alfalfa making a lower calorie product Straw helps to increase chewing time compared to mixes and cubes Precision dried grasses Hi-Fi Senior Performance Fibre Meadow Grass with Herbs & Oil Pure Grass Pellets Pure Grass Cool, Condition & Shine Ulser Lite • Predominantly Timothy Grass and some Ryegrass grown in the UK Used to 'dilute' alfalfa as Timothy is a low protein, low nutritional value grass More digestible than straw so ideal for older horses Can be used as a performance forages as exceptionally clean Unmolassed sugar beet pulp • Alfa-Beet Sugar beet is a by-product of the sugar industry - it's what's left after the sugar is extracted Source of highly digestible fibre Further improves alfalfa digestibility NIS pellets Healthy Hooves Healthy Hooves Molasses Free Hi-Fi Molasses Free Cool, Condition & Shine • Nutritionally improved straw pellets include straw that has been processed to make the fibre more digestible so that it is easier for the horse to break down Source of low calorie fibre Useful to reduce energy concentration of mixes